 Property Name Description

-be a best be The classname of the current test.
+The classname of the current test.
 The value of the property testsuite.test.name is also

 testsuite. set to the classname of the current test.

 test.class

 The classpath of the current test.

-testsuite. '
+testsuite.

 test.

 classpath

 Listing 8: Example of javaTestsuite task invocation